10 Best Under Armour Sunglasses Tested

 UV light reaches eyes through the gaps between a face and the sunglasses, so we looked at fit in terms of protectiveness.

-Can the lenses stay sound even if impacted by an object such as a low hanging tree branch which are known to ambush runners, are they stably mounted in the frames to withstand shock and is technology engineered into the lenses to prevent smudging, misting, resistance to oils, seawater corrosion and other intrusive liquids.
+Can the lenses stay sound even if impacted by an object such as a low hanging tree branch which is known to ambush runners, are they stably mounted in the frames to withstand shock and is technology engineered into the lenses to prevent smudging, misting, resistance to oils, seawater corrosion, and other intrusive liquids.